 Hank Giclas, Vice President for the Western Growers Association also saw value in the meetings, remarking, “The recent good neighbor workshops remind us that we are all committed to safe high-quality food and that we have many opportunities to work together for the betterment of our industry and customers.”

 Danny Martins, a Modesto-area dairy producer, thought the meeting started discussions and collaborations that would ultimately benefit all segments of the state’s agriculture.
 He says that, “No matter what you’re growing or raising, all California ag is joined at the hip.”

-For stakeholders that couldn’t attend the workshops, video recordings and handout materials will soon be published on the Western Institute for Food Safety and Security (WIFSS) website under the Outreach menu.
+For stakeholders that couldn’t attend the workshops, video recordings and handout materials are available here.

 Acknowledgments: Workshops were organized by the Western Institute for Food Safety and Security (WIFSS), the Western Center for Food Safety (WCFS), and the University of California Cooperative Extension (UCCE).
 Workshops are made possible using Grant Program PAR-16-137 funding provided by United States Food and Drug Administration (FDA) and administered through a cooperative agreement with the California Department of Food and Agriculture (CDFA).